TIBCOSoftware/snappydata/docs/quickstart/structucture_streamingquickstart.md

 Assuming that your Kafka cluster is already setup and running, you can use the following steps to run a structured streaming query using Spark shell:

-1. Start Snappydata cluster using following command.
+1. Start TIBCO ComputeDB cluster using following command.

 		./sbin/snappy-start-all